DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 ### ArgumentAxis.LineProps

-Describes properties passed to a component that renders a axis's line, tick and grid.
+Describes properties passed to a component that renders the axis's line, ticks and grid.

 Field | Type | Description
 ------|------|------------